BenoitWang/Speech_Emotion_Diarization/README.md

 3. Emotion Confusion (CF): Length of emotional segments that are assigned to another(other) incorrect emotion(s).
 4. Emotion Overlap (OL): Length of non-overlapped emotional segments that are predicted to contain other overlapped emotions apart from the correct one

+Even though frame-wise classification accuracy can also reflect the system's capacity, it is not always convincing because it depends on the frame length (resolution).
+A higher accuracy of frame-wise classification does not equal that the model can better diarize.
+Hence, EDER is a more common metric for the task.

 ## Run the code

 Model configs and experiment settings can be modified in `hparams/train.yaml`.

 To run the code, do `python train.py hparams/train.yaml --zed_folder /path/to/ZED --emovdb_folder /path/to/EmoV-DB --esd_folder /path/to/ESD --iemocap_folder /path/to/IEMOCAP --jlcorpus_folder /path/to/JL_corpus --ravdess_folder /path/to/RAVDESS`.